MDIL-SNU/SPINNER/README.md

 SPINNER supports CMAKE 3.20 or higher version and gcc version 7.3.1 or higer version.

 ### Python binding of randSpg and LAMMPS (important)
-SPINNER utilizes python binding of randSpg and LAMMPS code.
+SPINNER utilizes python binding of randSpg (https://github.com/xtalopt/randSpg) and LAMMPS code (https://www.lammps.org).
 However, those codes are slightly modified to be incorporated with SPINNER, so you need to comiple with source codes provided in this page, not with the original ones.

 ### Install randSpg
 To install randSpg, do